-Using a Nest thermostat is one of the best ways to improve the everyday schedule of your comfort system.
-This smart thermostat can recognize your preferences and automatically make adjustments.
-But as you may expect, it won’t work well or at all if you see an error code appear.
-The precise error code supplies useful information about the root of the problem, something a knowledgeable technician can use to provide solutions that much faster.
+Using a Nest thermostat is one of the most convenient ways to optimize the daily schedule of your HVAC system.
+This smart thermostat can be taught your preferences and automatically make improvements.
+But as you may expect, it won’t work correctly or at all if you see an error code appear.
+The specific error code offers useful information about the source of the problem, something a professional technician can use to offer solutions that much faster.

-Let’s consider seven of the most common error codes you might encounter on your Nest thermostat.
-We’ll explain the basics of each error code along with how you could address it and the estimated cost to do so.
-Remember that while the investment will ultimately hinge on the exact Nest model, you can expect to pay around $75-$200 for repairs.
-This should also cover travel and labor costs as well as any specific parts necessary to finish repairs.
+Here are seven of the most likely error codes you may find on your Nest thermostat.
+We’ll explain the basics of each error code on top of how you can solve it and the approximate cost to do so.
+Don’t forget that while the price will ultimately be dependent on the specific Nest model, you can expect to pay about $75-$200 for repairs.
+This should also cover travel and labor costs as well as any specific components needed to wrap up repairs.

 e298 – Critical

-This critical error code is limited to new models of the Nest thermostat and is displayed when the power is detached from the system.
-Since this is a critical power error, the thermostat will switch to the backup battery system.
+This critical error code is limited to new models of the Nest thermostat and appears when the power is detached from the system.
+As this is a critical power error, the thermostat will change to the backup battery system.
 The error message will remain on the screen until the problem is resolved.

-Losing power to your Nest thermostat can be for a number of reasons.
-The wiring may have disconnected or become damaged, or a disconnection might have appeared further along in the electrical system.
-This may be the circuit breaker, fuse box or system switch.
-A trained technician should examine electrical connections and wiring until they uncover the root of the problem.
+Losing power to your Nest thermostat can be for several reasons.
+The wiring may have disconnected or become damaged, or a disconnection may have happened further along in the electrical system.
+This could be the circuit breaker, fuse box or system switch.
+A trained technician will check electrical connections and wiring until they uncover the root of the problem.

 e294 – Critical

-Critical error code e294 is displayed when your Nest thermostat’s wiring should be reconfigured.
+Critical error code e294 is displayed when your Nest thermostat’s wiring has to be reconfigured.
 More specifically, the technician will need to reconfigure the R wire.
-They’ll first perform a factory reset of your thermostat to make sure it’s not simply a software issue.
-If that doesn’t work, they’ll examine the wiring diagram of the thermostat and start inspecting connectors.
+They’ll first perform a factory reset of your thermostat to make sure it’s not merely a software error.
+If that doesn’t work, they’ll review the wiring diagram of the thermostat and start checking connectors.

-They’ll detach the power and gradually check each wire, ensuring they are fully attached into the connector with the correct amount of bare copper.
-When they find the malfunctioning connector, it can be exchanged for a new one.
+They’ll shut off the power and slowly check each wire, seeing to it that they are fully inserted into the connector with the correct amount of exposed copper.
+When they locate the malfunctioning connector, it can be exchanged for a new one.

 e195 – Critical

-This critical error code can surface when the weather outside is especially hot.
-The HVAC system can fail and stop delivering power to your Nest thermostat.
+This critical error code can surface when the weather outside is particularly hot.
+The HVAC system can fail and stop sending power to your Nest thermostat.
 When this problem persists, the backup battery in your thermostat depletes and the thermostat will finally shut down.
-Assuming the breakers are on, you can examine a handful of other places before contacting a professional technician.
+Presuming the breakers are on, you can check a couple of other places before consulting a professional technician.

-Because this error can consume your thermostat’s battery, the first step may be supplying enough power to figure out if this specific error code is what you’re working with.
-You can detach the thermostat from its base and supply power through a USB cable.
-Assuming it presents error code 195, you may continue to visually check components like the wiring as well as your air conditioner’s air filter or drainage system.
-If you don’t detect anything wrong with these components, it will probably be best to contact a pro.
+Because this error can consume your thermostat’s battery, the first step might be restoring enough power to determine if this specific error code is what you’re dealing with.
+You can disconnect the thermostat from its base and provide power with a USB cable.
+Assuming it displays error code 195, you should continue to visually check components such as the wiring as well as your air conditioner’s air filter or drainage system.
+If you don’t detect anything wrong with these components, it will likely be best to get in touch with a pro.

 e103 – Critical

-Another critical error code, e103 signifies an electrical problem with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is experiencing more power than necessary.
-This may stem from the breaker box, an error from the control board or through a bad connection in the thermostat.
-Your technician should carefully examine and test the Nest’s electrical system to understand where the power is surging or why the thermostat believes there’s an overcurrent problem.
+Another critical error code, e103 suggests an electrical error with your Nest thermostat.
+More specifically, e103 will refer to an overcurrent problem, which means the wiring is getting more power than necessary.
+This may stem from the breaker box, an error from the control board or because of a faulty connection in the thermostat.
+Your technician will cautiously investigate and test the Nest’s electrical system to understand where the power is surging or why the thermostat is convinced there’s an overcurrent problem.

 n260

-Although this error code isn’t critical, it could still stop you from using the Nest thermostat how you want to.
-Error code n260 concerns the lack of a C wire or Nest Power Connector, as missing one can block your Nest from getting adequate power.
-You can inspect the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
-If not, you can get a Nest Power Connector.
+Although this error code isn’t critical, it might still keep you from using the Nest thermostat how you prefer to.
+Error code n260 concerns the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from getting enough power.
+You can check the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
+If not, you’ll need a Nest Power Connector.

 e104 – Critical

-Like error code e103, e104 is a critical error that’s the result of an overcurrent.
-If excess power is transported through the Nest’s wiring, it can damage internal components and can even be a fire hazard.
-If you notice this error code appear on your Nest thermostat and want to protect from electrical damage, it’s a good idea to switch the power off as soon as you can.
-You can then get in touch with a professional technician with the proper experience detecting and resolving electrical malfunctions.
+Like error code e103, e104 is a critical error originating from an overcurrent.
+If too much power is sent through the Nest’s wiring, it may damage internal components and may even be a fire hazard.
+If you see this error code show up on your Nest thermostat and want to guard against electrical damage, it’s suggested to shut the power off straightaway.
+You can then contact a professional technician with the appropriate experience identifying and fixing electrical issues.

 e73 – Critical

-This will sometimes be as simple as the breaker being shut off, but it can also be something with the wiring.
-After turning off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure none of them are loose or damaged.
-If nothing appears to be out of place, it’s time to speak with a local professional.
+This will sometimes be as simple as the breaker being switched off, but it may also be an issue with the wiring.
+After switching off the power to your HVAC system and thermostat, you can visually check the wires to make sure nothing is loose or damaged.
+If nothing appears to be out of place, it’s time to get in touch with a local professional.